Showing posts with label Swami Muktananda sex scandal. Show all posts

 • They take place in rich, privileged parts of the world, but they are also privileged because the main actors are men.

 • These are factual cases.
-For generations they were kept secret, but now open discussion has widespread public support.
+For generations, they were kept secret, but now open discussion has widespread public support.

 • They erode public support for institutions; they undermine the authority of teachers.

-• Some of the conversations are not easily understood because they are spoken in a coded language.
+• Some conversations are not easily understood because they are spoken in a coded language.
 They are prejudiced by misogyny as well as a high level of homophobia.
 There is also evidence of widespread victim blaming.

 Thursday, August 22, 2019